eranshapira/Sharrre/README.md

 Sharrre is a jQuery plugin that allows you to create nice widgets sharing for Facebook, Twitter, Google Plus (with PHP script) and more.
 More information on [Sharrre] (http://sharrre.com/#demos)

+This fork of jQuery Sharrre Plugin fixes the rate-limit on facebook and has an example for a C# controller to support Google Plus instead of PHP. (using urlCurl option)

 Usage
 ===